wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-spark-install.md

 This topic provides instructions on how to customize an HDInsight cluster to install Spark.

-## Install Spark using the Azure Preview portal
+## Install Spark using the Azure Management Portal

 A sample script to install Spark on an HDInsight cluster is available from a read-only Azure storage blob at [https://hdiconfigactions.blob.core.windows.net/sparkconfigactionv03/spark-installer-v03.ps1](https://hdiconfigactions.blob.core.windows.net/sparkconfigactionv03/spark-installer-v03.ps1).
 This script can install Spark 1.2.0 or Spark 1.0.2 depending on the version of the HDInsight cluster you create.